3 New Phishing Streams Beyond Email - And How To Safeguard Them

 - Use technical controls to filter user access to malicious links and files when connected to the company network

 - Disable file sharing on alternate channels, and enforce users to use company-approved file sharing mediums

 - Limit users from creating shared organization channels in chat

 - Never share sensitive information using chat platforms such as Slack and Teams

 - Identify your network’s weaknesses with continuous penetration testing

 "Some companies may think they’re staying ahead of the game by performing an annual test, but the truth is, that frequency is far too low," Cammilleri said.
 "Breaches happen all the time.
 How can you know where your current vulnerabilities are without continuous penetration testing?"

 In the midst of a changing social engineering landscape, properly planned and executed continuous penetration testing can help your organization stay one step ahead of attackers.
 Repeated, thorough investigation of potential weaknesses can reveal your network’s Achilles heel and strengthen your cybersecurity.
 Want to get into the weeds, learn how continuous penetration testing can prevent attacks in these streams?
-Give us a call at +1 608 260 7909 or send us an email any time.
+Give us a call at +1 608 260 7909 or contact us any time.